tex0gen/bootstrap5-wordpress-theme/README.md

-This theme does include support for Woocommerce.
+This theme includes support for Woocommerce.

 To install: